By Seth Berkman

 How we picked and tested

-We looked at both home treadmills and commercial models intended for use in gyms, the latter of which are generally more expensive, with ultra-sturdy frames to handle daily use.
+Throughout this guide’s eight-year history, we’ve looked at both home treadmills and commercial models intended for use in gyms (the latter models are generally more expensive, with ultra-sturdy frames to handle a lot of daily use).
 Home versions tend to have a softer frame with a lot of plastic, said Harry Pino, manager for exercise physiology at the Princeton Longevity Center.

-- Belt length: We preferred treadmills with an advertised belt length of at least 60 inches.
+- Belt length: We preferred treadmills with belt lengths of at least 60 inches.

-- Speed: Most of the treadmills we tested go up to 12 mph (a five-minute mile), speeds helpful for serious track and interval-based workouts but not necessary for most runners.
+- Speed: Most of the treadmills we tested go up to 12 mph (a five-minute mile)—speeds that are helpful for serious track and interval-based workouts but not necessary for most runners.

 - Incline: These settings mimic the stress of running on hilly terrain and allow you to do interval work.
 Some treadmills can also decline, which simulates going downhill.

-- Horsepower: Most treadmill motors are measured in continuous horsepower, an industry term for the power that a motor can sustain over time.
+- Horsepower: Most treadmill motors are measured in “continuous horsepower,” an industry term for the power that a motor can sustain over time.
 In theory, more horsepower equals faster switches between speeds and inclines.
 It doesn’t always correlate with a smoother run, though.
-Pino recommends a motor of 3 horsepower or more.
+Pino recommends a motor of 3 horsepower or more, which was the standard power for all of the treadmills we’ve tested.

-- Weight capacity: At-home treadmills and entry-level commercial models typically hold at least 300 pounds, as did all the treadmills we tested.
+- Weight capacity: At-home treadmills and entry-level commercial models typically hold at least 300 pounds, a capacity we generally look for when selecting machines to test.

-- Accessories: Ideally, we wanted large, secure water-bottle holders, a few small bins for storage, and perhaps a tablet holder.
+- Accessories: Ideally, we wanted machines with large, secure water-bottle holders, a few small bins for storage, and perhaps a tablet holder.

 - Folding mechanism: The decks of most treadmills allow you to position them vertically when you aren’t using them.
 If you have trouble lifting a heavy box of books onto a shoulder-high shelf, you may have trouble folding a treadmill.

-Since 2017, we’ve had 75 total testers of varying skill levels try 34 treadmills.
-For our most recent testing, in early 2024, 35 testers walked and ran on five treadmills, plus a discontinued version of our pick (to directly compare it with a superseding model).
-Seth logged at least 20 miles on each machine over the course of three weeks, testing the maximum speed, incline, and other features.
+Since 2017, we’ve had a total of 87 testing panelists—of varying skill levels—try 37 treadmills.
+For our most recent testing, in early 2025, 12 people walked and ran on three treadmills.
+I logged at least 50 miles on each machine, pushing the maximum speed, incline, and other features.

-Our testers noted whether the treadmills felt hard or had more bounce.
+Our panelists noted whether the treadmills felt hard or had more bounce.
 Some machines shook at different speeds or inclines.

-We paid significant attention to operating noise.
-The consoles and screens were of varying quality, and testers took note of their ease of use.
+We also paid attention to the operating noise of each machine.
+The consoles and screens were of varying quality, and testers noted how easy it was to use each one.

-Many treadmills have built-in fans, and we tested those at full blast for noise and the quality of the air placement.
+Many treadmills have built-in fans, and we tested those models at full blast to note noise levels and the quality of the air placement.

 Top pick